 I used rentalcars.com to find a cheap car in South Africa and it was really useful and affordable.

-Usually travelers buy a Baz Bus ticket to last the whole length of their trip so they can hop on and off at different places around the country, so the price of the ticket depends on your whole trip.
+Usually, travelers buy a Baz Bus ticket to last the whole length of their trip so they can hop on and off all over the country.
+So the price of the ticket depends on your whole trip.

 This was the most confusing question for me when planning my Drakensberg adventure.

-In my own research, I found this website to be the most helpful because it broke down the mountain range into three sections: North, Central, and South.
+In my own research, I found this website to be the most helpful.
+It breaks down the mountain range into three sections: North, Central, and South.

 After reading it I still wasn’t sure where was the BEST place to go, but I at least knew some good options.

-I visited for one week and was able to see the North, the South, and a little bit of the Central, so I’d say one week is the ideal time frame (maybe even more if you want to explore the Central Drakensberg more).
+I visited for one week and was able to see the North, the South, and a little bit of the Central.
+To explore the Central Drakensberg fully, I’d recommend a total of 10 days.

 Where To Stay: Ampitheatre Backpackers Lodge.